Skip to main content

 Neutrality rules

 Every public Durable contract must satisfy each of the seven neutrality rules below.
 The JSON manifest is the authority for the exact field shapes; the summaries are for reviewers.
-Each rule on the JSON manifest carries a requirement, rationale, authority (the upstream owner of the rule), and how_to_apply line.
+Each rule on the JSON manifest carries a requirement, rationale, how_to_apply line, and an authority array.
+Every authority entry has a stable catalog or schema ID and an absolute URL to its published artifact.

 RuleRequirement